mitre-ace-direct/ace-direct/README.md

 See the [docs](docs/) folder for complete documentation, including the user guide and installation manual.

 For installation help, see the [docs/installation](docs/installation/) folder.
+See the [INSTALLATION.md](docs/installation/INSTALLATION.md) file.

 ## Release Notes